 Continual education on slowing disc degeneration is essential.
 This is what chiropractic prevention focuses on.
 Then an individual can begin implementing various tools for avoiding weight gain and learning proper posture and lifting.

 Smoking accelerates the aging process by drying out the tissue, especially the spinal discs.
 It is known as desiccation and is why smoking is a major risk factor for degenerative disc disease.

 Anything that stresses the discs for any amount of time can generate pain.
-For example, standing too long even carefully standing straight can induce discomfort and pain.
+For example, standing too long, even carefully standing straight, can induce discomfort and pain.
 Sitting can help, but caution needs to be observed.
 Sitting too long places more pressure on the low back than when standing.
 There must be a balance between sitting and standing.
 Experts suggest getting up and moving every 20 to 30 minutes.
-This is a perfect time to get up and do in-home walking exercises, physical chores, anything that gets the body up and moving around.
+This is a perfect time to get up and do in-home walking exercises, physical chores, and anything that gets the body up and moving around.

 Regular bending and stretching need to become a natural reflex.
 When the body begins to feel sore, stretch out the area.

 The good news is that everyone, even those with a genetic predisposition to greater disc loss or fusion, has options for slowing down and minimizing disc damage.
 Maintaining a healthy weight, strengthening the core, and learning proper techniques for lifting for work, exercise, or sports will help.
 If diagnosed with disc degeneration, talk to a doctor or physical therapist about developing a chiropractic prevention treatment plan.
 They’ll be able to develop a program specifically designed to help.